U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Rust College is 17:1, and the school has 54.3 percent of its classes with fewer than 20 students.
-The most popular majors at Rust College include: Biology/Biological Sciences, General; Business Administration and Management, General; Broadcast Journalism; Social Sciences, General; and Child Care and Support Services Management.
-The average freshman retention rate, an indicator of student satisfaction, is 53.0 percent.
+The student-faculty ratio at Rust College is 18:1.
+The most popular majors at Rust College include: Business Administration and Management, General; Biology/Biological Sciences, General; Broadcast Journalism; Child Care and Support Services Management; and Social Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 56.5 percent.

-Rust College has a total undergraduate enrollment of 922, with a gender distribution of 37.4 percent male students and 62.6 percent female students.
-At this school, 67.0 percent of the students live in college-owned, -operated, or -affiliated housing and 33.0 percent of students live off campus.
+Rust College has a total undergraduate enrollment of 934, with a gender distribution of 36.8 percent male students and 63.2 percent female students.
 Rust College is part of the NCAA III athletic conference.

 |Student gender distribution|